Information for Authors

 Please limit the number of footnotes.
 Footnotes should be indicated by superscripted arabic numbers in the text and single-spaced.
 It is imperative to use the option ‘Footnote’ from the ‘Insert’ menu in WORD, to avoid possible layout problems.
 Footnotes end with a period.

 Tables, diagrams, illustrations, etc., should be numbered consecutively with arabic numbers.
-Please send graphic materials as .jpg files (not pdfs!) in a separate document.
+Please send graphic materials as .jpg files (no pdfs) in a separate document.
 Tables are problematic for online publication, so make sure that each of your tables is imperative!
 Any graphic materials will be referred to in the article by number only.

 Multiple works by the same author are listed chronologically, starting with the newest publication.
 The titles of anthologies and journals are given in italics.
 Titles of journal articles are listed without quotation marks.
 All authors’ names (last name and first name) are given in full.
 In the case of two or more authors, the last two names are separated by “&”.